JamesYYang/lazy-task/README.md

 lazy-task
 =========

 Lazy task with removing duplicate items.

-If you are troubled with that huge function call during a inteval, and argument are exactlly same, and you want this function only called once.
+If you are troubled with that huge function call during a interval, and argument are exactly same, and you want this function only called once.
 Lazy task is what you want.

-## install
+## Install

 ```
 npm install lazy-task